 In the meantime, add the coconut sugar to a blender and blend until fine and powdery.
 Don't skip this step.
 The Nutella will only be as smooth as the coconut sugar.

 When the hazelnuts are done roasting, transfer them onto the center of a kitchen towel.
 Gather the corners of the kitchen towel, enclosing the hazelnuts, and then rub vigorously for 1-2 minutes until the skins fall off.
 It's fine if not all skins fall off.
 Pick out the nuts (leaving the skins behind on the towel) and place them into a heavy-duty food processor.
 Another option is to place the roasted hazelnuts into a mason jar, put the lid on, and then shake the jar vigorously for 1-2 minutes until the skins fall off.
 Pick out the nuts (leaving the skins behind on the towel) and place them into a heavy-duty food processor.

 Add the cashews to the food processor and process the nuts until they turn into nut butter.
 A good way to tell you’re are the right consistency when processing the nuts is when the nut butter starts having an almost oily, sleek or shiny surface.
 Depending on your food processor, this should take anywhere from 5 to 15 minutes.

 Now add all the other ingredients and processor and process for another 5 minutes or so, until the spread is smooth.

-Leftovers can be stored in an airtight container in the fridge for several weeks.
+Store leftover Nutella in an airtight container in the refrigerator for several weeks.
 The Nutella will thicken when chilled.
 Simply bring it to room temperature to soften.

-*Both Medjool dates and coconut oil help thicken the Nutella.
-They also make the Nutella smoother and creamier.
+*Coconut oil help thicken the Nutella.
+It also makes the Nutella smoother and creamier.